Notice of Privacy Practices

 - Example of Health Care Operations Use.
 We may use medical information about you for

 internal quality improvement studies to review the quality

 of care delivered by our staff.

-University Health Partners may also contact you to provide appointment reminders or cancellations or to ask you to contact University Health Partners for purposes related to your health care.
+Student Health Partners may also contact you to provide appointment reminders or cancellations or to ask you to contact Student Health Partners for purposes related to your health care.
 We may leave this limited information on an answering machine, voicemail or text message at the numbers you provided or at an e-mail address you provided unless you request a restriction regarding these methods of communicating with you.

 Other Uses and Disclosures.